 Edwards says she remains open to Mathieu visiting and having a relationship with his son.

 Paternity battles can be costly and damaging to the reputations of all parties, and missteps, missed court dates, or the wrong strategy, can make matters worse.
 Whichever side of a paternity or child support case you find yourself on, having qualified counsel is essential.
 The Scottsdale, Arizona attorneys at Nirenstein Garnice have helped people involved in all forms of domestic relations and family law disputes.
-Call (480)351-4804 for a confidential consultation.
+Call us today at (480) 351-4804 or email us for a free, confidential consultation.